-When we execute "take 10 fibs" again after transforming our program with DSD-Curry, a violation is reported for the third element, 2, of the result list.
+When we execute "take 10 fibs" again after transforming our program with DSDCurry, a violation is reported for the third element, 2, of the result list.
 We made a typical error in iterative definitions by swapping some arguments.
+If we correct the program to and transform and run it again, no more violations are reported.

+'''

-If we correct the program to fibs = fiblist 0 1 where fiblist x y = x : fiblist y (x+y)
+fibs = fiblist 0 1 where fiblist x y = x : fiblist y (x+y)

+'''